St Edmundsbury Kerbside Recycling

-Brown composting bins are collected fortnightly.
-Please note - extra waste left beside the bin will NOT be accepted.
-Contact St Edmundsbury Borough Council directly (using details above) for any queries or issues you may have with your brown bin collections
+Blue recycling bins are collected fortnightly.
+All recycling should be clean, dry and loose.
+Contact St Edmundsbury Borough Council directly (using details above) for any queries or issues you may have with your blue bin collections.

-What can I recycle in my brown bin?
+What can I recycle in my blue bin?

 What more can I do?